Digital divide in Nigeria: Economy

 Nigeria is Africa's most populous country at 186 million people and sporting an urban vs. rural distribution of 48.3% to 51.7% respectively.
 Despite its large supply of natural resources and being the second largest oil producer in the world, the Gross domestic product of Nigeria is 1,400 USD per person.
 Bribery and embezzlement of governmental funds from previous Nigerian leaders cost the Nigerian people the ability to afford access to the latest educational achievements.

 Illiteracy

 One-third of Nigeria's populace lack basic literacy, with the proportion of literate to illiterate Nigerians largely dependent on settlement and gender.
 The table below shows that Nigerians within urban areas are more likely to be literate than those in rural areas and that men are more likely to be literate than women.

 In the country, 40% of women who did not own a mobile phone identify illiteracy as a key barrier to ownership, compared to only 22% of men.
 Only 45% of women (against 62% of men) are aware of mobile Internet, precluding Internet use for over half of the population.

 Literacy rates between male and female Nigerians in rural and urban communities.

-Lack of Access to Skill

-A lot of people may not have the required access to skills that can enable them operate digital tools proficiently like the access to basic computer training on how to operate a simple laptop or even how to booth and shut down a laptop, how to make use of certain basic Microsoft tools like Excel, Microsoft words, Access, PowerPoint etc and also basic skills on how to even operate technological devices as simple as smartphones.